Strata Global

 Non-perforated geocell:

-Strata Geosystems counters the threats to slope stability through a combination of StrataGrid™ geogrids and vegetated facings.
-StrataGrid™ geogrids reinforce the slope, while the vegetated facing utilizes the stability plant roots provide to the soil.
+Strata Geosystems mitigates threats to slope stability through a combination of StrataGrid uniaxial (SGU) geogrids and vegetated facings.
+The geogrids reinforce the slope, while the vegetated facing utilizes the stabilizing effect of plant roots on the soil.
 Vegetated slopes provide an aesthetically pleasing approach that integrates with the landscape while also preventing erosion.

 Erosion control blankets:

 Erosion control blankets are biodegradable mats, often made from natural fibers or synthetic materials.
-They are applied to exposed slopes where they act as a temporary protective layer, shielding the soil from erosion.On top of that erosion control blankets can promote seed germination and facilitate plant growth.
+They are applied to exposed slopes where they act as a temporary protective layer, shielding the soil from erosion.
+Moreover, erosion control blankets can promote seed germination and facilitate plant growth.

-Strata Geosystems offers a comprehensive solution to control erosion on slopes with its state-of-the-art StrataWeb® geocells.
-The solution is more sustainable and permanent when compared to traditional erosion control blankets.
+Strata Geosystems offers a comprehensive solution to control erosion on slopes with its state-of-the-art StrataWeb geocells.
+The solution is more sustainable and long-lasting compared to traditional erosion control blankets.
 The cellular confinement system uses a geogrid that is expanded on-site and filled with soil, concrete, or crushed rock.
-This infill material is encased within the StrataWeb® honeycomb structure, constructing a stable and erosion-resistant barrier.
-These geocells offer high durability, can withstand extreme weather conditions and also improves the green cover as it is infilled with topsoil and seeds.
+This infill material is encased within the StrataWeb honeycomb structure, constructing a stable and erosion-resistant barrier.
+These geocells offer high durability, can withstand extreme weather conditions, and also improve the green cover as they are infilled with topsoil and seeds.

-Structural Measures:
+Structural measures:

 Geogrids: Geogrids are a fundamental component of structural measures for slope protection, offering reinforcement and stabilization to slopes facing erosion or instability.
-StrataGrid™ uniaxial geogrids and StrataGrid™ Biaxial (SGB) geogrids manufactured by Strata Geosystems are utilized in various slope protection applications to enhance the stability of reinforced earth slopes with face angles up to 70 degrees.
+StrataGrid uniaxial (SGU) geogrids and StrataGrid biaxial (SGB) geogrids manufactured by Strata Geosystems are utilized in various slope protection applications.
+These geogrids enhance the stability of reinforced earth slopes with face angles up to 70 degrees.
 These geogrids are laid horizontally back from the slope face to stabilize the slope and prevent erosion, providing a cost-effective and efficient solution for reinforcing steep slopes.

-Tackling slope failures with sustainable StrataGrid™ solutions
+Tackling slope failures with sustainable StrataGrid™ geogrid solutions

-Tackling slope failures with sustainable StrataGrid™ solutions
+Tackling slope failures with sustainable StrataGrid™ geogrid solutions

 Conventional drainage systems rely on extensive gravel layers, which are resource-intensive.
-StrataTex and StrataDrain™ acts as a high-flow filtration layer and effectively separates soil particles from water.
+StrataTex HSR geotextiles and StrataDrain geocomposites act as a high-flow filtration layer and effectively separate soil particles from water.
 This forms an efficient drainage system which also prevents clogging.
-It StrataDrain™ reduces pore water pressure and safeguards against slope instability, by promoting water flow away from the slope face.
+StrataDrain reduces pore water pressure and safeguards against slope instability, by promoting water flow away from the slope face.
 Depending on the kind of reinforcement needed, we also offer uniaxial and biaxial geotextile products for projects which may need strength and drainage, both.

 Strata Geosystems is a frontrunner in technical textiles that provides geosynthetic solutions for global infrastructure projects.
-The company maintains its position as a leading geotechnical engineering firm, trusted by engineers and contractors for its sustainable and cost-effective products like StrataGrid™ and StrataWeb®.
+The company maintains its position as a leading geotechnical engineering firm, trusted by engineers and contractors for its sustainable and cost-effective products like StrataGrid and StrataWeb.
 The services Strata provides are ISO-certified and utilize GAI-LAP accredited laboratories for rigorous quality control.
 With an expertise in soft soil stability and erosion control, Strata offers end-to-end solutions for applications like retaining walls and highway embankments.

 What are some successful slope protection cases of Strata Geosystems?